 "He is an absolutely first-rate junior and his intellectual and legal arguments are outstanding.
 He is a talented and pragmatic defence counsel, who is tactically astute and very hard-working."

 Chambers and Partners 2015.

-David regularly acts for large corporations seeking to recover insurance losses in the London Market and has a proven track record in successfully resolving policyholder claims through negotiated settlement, litigation and mediation.
+David regularly acts for large financial institutions and other corporations with compliance and enforcements matters or those seeking to recover insurance losses in the London Market and has a proven track record in successfully resolving policyholder claims through negotiated settlement, litigation and mediation.

 "(David) Stern is the key business crime and financial regulation barrister at the set.
 His areas of expertise include advising on rate rigging, corruption and investment fraud cases."

 "Working with David is a pleasure because he combines an ability to master almost any problem with an impressive talent for hard work.
 He analyses the minutiae of a case without losing sight of the larger picture and is a great asset to any team who wants to get it right from the start."

 Chambers and Partners 2018.

 David is Joint Head of the Regulation and Business Crime Practice Group at 5 St Andrew’s Hill and has acted in many of the most high-profile proceedings in England, especially cases brought by the Serious Fraud Office and the FCA as well as internationally in Europe and the US.

 David was at the forefront of the recent LIBOR benchmark manipulation scandal involving trading in excess of £350 trillion.
 He successfully represented three banking clients from Barclays, ICAP (UBS and Citibank), Lloyd’s and HBOS in SFO criminal prosecutions and investigations.
 He is currently retained by several clients with exposure to the CumEx trading investigations involving alleged losses against certain EU treasuries with a value of several billion Euros.
 He has published several key articles on CumEx and is considered to be a leading expert in the field.